Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Combine sunset colors, a narrow but well-defined and persistent tornado, and the clearing skies around an occluding meso - and you get the ethereal Sanford, Kansas event, the second tornado produced by the Rozel supercell on May 18, 2013

 .
 This uncharacteristically photogenic tornado posed for lengthy intervals in a setting rich in color, yielding some of my favorite still images and earning the #4 spot in my list.

 #3.
 Dodge City Classic I

-It was hard to give this tornado a less-than-second-place spot, as storm observing doesn't get much better than this.
+It was hard to give this tornado a less-than-second-place spot, as storm photography doesn't get much better than this.
 A perfect display of classic tornado shapes over the most flat and open terrain you could ever wish for during such an event at Dodge City, Kansas on May 24, 2016

 #2.
 Bennington I

 The tornado at Bennington, Kansas on May 28, 2013

 was one of the storm photography experiences I'd dreamed of, and never expected I'd actually one day get.
 This huge, dark, menacing, roaring and mesmerizing vortex - at times a quarter-mile away- lasted for nearly an hour, allowing a nearly unprecedented amount of time for photos, videos and just standing there and watching in awe.
 This front-row seat to one of the greatest shows put on by nature makes 2013's Bennington my next-to-best tornado catch.